Qiskit/qiskit-addon-cutting/INSTALL.rst

 Installation Instructions
 =========================

-Let's see how to install Circuit Knitting Toolbox (CKT).
+Let's see how to install the Circuit Knitting Toolbox (CKT).
 The first thing to do is choose how you're going to run and install the packages.
 There are three primary ways to do this: :ref:`Option 1`, :ref:`Option 2`, or :ref:`Option 3`.